rehierl/node-tree-outliner/3-basic-design/3-7-0-design-8.md

 As mentioned before, and in contrary to the formal perspective, each node will be associated with one section only (practical perspective).
-However, this single association must, based on implicit associations, represent all the formal associations (i.e. both perspectives must be equivalent).
+However, this single association must, based on implicit associations, represent all the formal associations (i.e. both perspectives are equivalent).
 And, because of that, each node must be associated with the closest presequent section that still counts as being open (i.e. the node's parent section).

 Note that the parent section of any node always is located at the end of the list of sections.
 That is, when being entered, a node will be associated